gvwilson/sdxpy/en/src/backup/index.md

 [% inc pat="try_glob.*" fill="py sh out" %]

-Let's combine the two to create a table of files and hashes:
+Let's combine this with our hashing function to create a table of files and hashes:

 [% inc pat="hash_all.*" fill="py sh out" %]